fbrbovic/cursor-rule-framework/docs/migration-guide.md

 # 🔄 Migration Guide

-This guide helps you adopt the Cursor Rule Framework in existing projects, transforming your current development workflow into an AI-driven, rule-based approach.
+This guide helps you adopt the **Cursor Rule Framework v2** in existing projects, transforming your current development workflow into an AI-driven, rule-based approach.

+> **Upgrading from v1?** See our dedicated **[v1 → v2 Migration Guide](v1-to-v2-migration.md)** for complete upgrade instructions.

 ## 🎯 Migration Overview

-Migrating to the Cursor Rule Framework involves:
+Migrating to the **Cursor Rule Framework v2** involves:
 - **Assessment**: Evaluating your current project structure and patterns
 - **Planning**: Creating a migration strategy that works for your team
-- **Implementation**: Gradually introducing framework components
+- **Implementation**: Gradually introducing v2 framework components
 - **Adoption**: Training your team and establishing new workflows

 ## 📋 Pre-Migration Assessment